steam3d/help.magicpods.app/docs/pref-app-settings.md

 ### Show log files

+!!! warning
+    Do not delete files while the application is running

 The folder icon button opens a temporary folder containing application logs.

-> Do not delete files while the application is running

 ## Reset to default settings